typesafegithub/github-workflows-kt/README.md

 You need to
 - go to the GitHub repository
-- copy the URL of the latest release, for example gradle :wrapper-generator:run --args https://github.com/peterjgrainger/action-create-branch/releases/tag/v2.1.0
+- copy the URL of the latest release, for example `https://github.com/peterjgrainger/action-create-branch/releases/tag/v2.1.0`

 Then simply run the command: